TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 44/Genesis 44.19.md

 ---

-My lord asked his servants, saying, Have ye a father, or a brother?
+My lord asked his servants, saying, 'Have you a father, or a brother?'